aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/beam-on-kda/_index.en.md

 title = "Beam on KDA"
 date = 2020-07-10T10:27:19+02:00
 weight = 45
-chapter = true
+chapter = false
 +++

-While running Beam applications on top of Kinesis Data Analytics for Apache Flink (KDA) is no different from running Beam applications in any Apache Flink environment, there are a few important aspects that developers need to keep in mind.
+While running Apache Beam applications on top of Kinesis Data Analytics is no different from running Beam applications in any Apache Flink environment, there are a few important aspects that developers need to keep in mind.

 ## Passing parameters into the pipeline

-Properties for your KDA application can be configured via the AWS console (or the CLI, CFN, Terraform, etc...):
+Properties for your Kinesis Data Analytics application can be configured via the AWS console (or the CLI, CFN, Terraform, etc...):

 ![Overview BEAM Architecture](/images/beam-on-kda/beam-on-kda/beam-app-properties.png)